 Where to Stay in Vienna

-The Hotel-Pension Wild is located near the city centre and within walking distance of a metro station so it’s easy to connect to Vienna airport and Schönbrunn Palace.
-It’s in a quiet but central location just half a mile from the museum quarter and just under a mile from St. Stephen’s Cathedral, so an idea base for when you visit Vienna.
+Hotel-Pension Wild is located near the city centre and within walking distance of a metro station.
+It’s in a quiet but central location just half a mile from the museum quarter.

 It offers non-smoking rooms fitted with a fan, free toiletries, towels and linen and is set in a historic building.
-A very good and fresh breakfast is served in the morning.
+A fresh breakfast is served in the morning.
 Pets are allowed to stay at the hotel and a free Wifi connection is provided.

-The Motel One Wien Westbahnhof offers stylish and modern rooms fitted with a bathroom with a rain shower, a workstation, air conditioning and a flat-screen TV.
-The friendly front desk staff will assist you around the clock.
 The hotel also features a bar and a free Wifi connection.
-This hotel is a little outside of central Vienna, roughly 2 miles from St. Stephen’s Cathedral and Belvedere Palace, but it’s well connected by public transport.
+This hotel is a little outside of city center Vienna, roughly 2 miles from St. Stephen’s Cathedral and Belvedere Palace, but it’s well connected by public transport.

 When you do venture out you’re within walking distance of St. Stephen’s Cathedral (with its secret crypt) and the rest of the inner city from this convenient location.

-Vienna Neighbourhood Guide – Places to Stay in Vienna
+Vienna Neighborhood Guide – Best Places to Stay in Vienna

 FIRST TIME IN VIENNA